learn-co-students/angular-routing-testing-readme-wdf-000/README.md

 ## Instructions

-When we test our routes/states we should check that the URL is as we expect, that it's using the correct template and fetching the correct data that it needs.
+When we test our routes/states we should check that the URL is as we expect — that it's using the correct template and fetching the correct data that it needs.

-To get all of our states configuration, we can inject `$state` and use `$state.get` to retrieve the configuration object for that state.
+To get all of our states' configuration, we can inject `$state` and use `$state.get` to retrieve the configuration object for that state.
 As we've registered all of our states with the `$stateProvider`, we can then access them all via `$state`.

 An example test would look like: